goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/12-appendix/_index.md

 straight forward anyway.
 The inventory file here is just for giving you an idea what you are using here and for reference.

-> **Tip**
->
+{{% notice tip %}}
-> Keep in mind when working with clustered Ansible Tower that the
-> database will not be clustered or replicated by the installer.
-This is
-> something you have to take care of yourself.
+Keep in mind when working with clustered Ansible Tower that the database will not be clustered or replicated by the installer.
+This is something you have to take care of yourself.
+{{% /notice %}}

     [tower]
     tower1.example.com